-The boat would have to travel 26 km from the coast into international waters in order to reach the pre-built platform.
-We’ve tried several times to reach an agreement with the Swedish Transport Authority about a secure location on land with a temporary restricted area for launching heavy rockets close to Stockholm, but they issued us a square in the highlands, in northern Sweden.
+The boat would have to travel 26 km from the coast into international waters to reach the pre-built platform.
+We’ve tried several times to reach an agreement with the Swedish Transport Authority about a secure location on land with a temporary restricted area for launching heavy rockets close to Stockholm.
+Still, they issued us a square in the highlands in northern Sweden.

-We were six men and women carrying the heavy rocket, with a weight of ~200 kg, mostly fuel – consisting of LOX (Liquid Oxygen), Nitros Oxide gas, Butane gas, Etanol in the second stage, and a solid fuel mix of Ammonium Perchlorate, atomized aluminum, phosphor, red iron oxide, and an igniter consisting if pure Magnesium.
-The first stage also contained two containers of LOX and Nitrous Oxide gas that would flow through the solid fuel that used Epoxy as a binder, to accelerate the burning.
+We were six men and women carrying the heavy rocket, with a weight of ~200 kg, mostly fuel – consisting of LOX (Liquid Oxygen), Nitros Oxide gas, Butane gas, Ethanol in the second stage, and a solid fuel mix of Ammonium Perchlorate, atomized aluminium, phosphor, red iron oxide, and an igniter consisting of pure Magnesium and Phosphor.
+The first stage also contained two containers of LOX and Nitrous Oxide gas that would flow through the solid fuel that used Epoxy as a binder to accelerate the burning.

 As the boat was leaving into the darkness of the sea, I watched it using my binoculars and stayed until its light was not visible anymore.
-However, I could see the rocket’s position on my iPad, as the rocket was equipped with a GPS that connected to one of SpaceChain’s satellites in geostationary orbit.
-After smoking a cigarette for the first time in several hours (due to the explosive nature of the fuel), we began our almost two hours drive back to the control room.
+However, I could see the rocket’s position on my iPad, as the rocket was equipped with a GPS communicating with one of SpaceChain’s satellites in geostationary orbit.
+After smoking a cigarette for the first time in several hours (due to the explosive nature of the fuel as we were carrying the rocket before), we began our almost two-hour drive back to the control room in central Stockholm.

-The first thing I remember when walking into the control room was the heat.
+The heat was the first thing I remember when walking into the control room.
 The heat from 10 different large screens and several smaller ones, the projector that showed the main telemetry data on the wall, and all the computers and servers running in the room.